kehantan/labbook/docs/buffers_solutions/dmem.rst

 #.
 Add sodium bicarbonate into DMEM.
 #.
 Filter DMEM into new 1 L autoclaved empty bottle.
 #.
 Seal the bottle with parafilm and store in fridge (4 :math:`^{\circ}`\ C).

+* Common concentrations of HEPES used in cell culture media is 25 mM.
+* Common concentrations of pyruvate used in cell culture media is 1 mM, 110 mg/L.